Kids and the COVID-19 Vaccines

 Will my child need boosters?

-Children and youth ages 12 -17 years can receive a booster of Pfizer 5 months after their second dose.
+Children ages 5 years and older can receive the updated bivalent Pfizer booster 2 months after their second primary dose.

 Will the vaccine cause myocarditis in children?